casyuyii/csvons/README.md

 - [x] Validate that values in a colum exists in a specified column of another file.
 - [x] Ensure that values in a column are unique.
 - [x] Check type and range of cloumn values.
+- [x] Enable value checking within nested arrays.

 ## How to write ruler.json

 Apart from csvons_metadata, each key in the ruler.json file represents the stem (base name) of a CSV file, and its value defines the rules (constraints) for that file.

+Field can be a field-expression.
+For example: marks[].
+Suppose the original value of marks is "100;1002;100".
+It will check the values "100", "1002", and "100".
+The suffix {n} can be used to specify a two-level nested value, where n is the index (starting at 0) of the sub-array.
+For example, if the value is "100:102:31;12:12;2323:212" and n is 1, the values checked are "102", "12", and "212".

 ## Structure of metadata